airtai/weatherman/README.md

-# weatherman
+# Weather API
-A weatherman api to be used with FastAgency
+A simple weather API made for usage with FastAgency